retgef/wp-satis/README.md

 Usage
 ----
-Run `./build` from the command line and follow the prompts.
+Run `./build` or `php build` from the command line and follow the prompts.

 Composer Installers
 ----